mstksg/inCode/copy/entries/io-purity.md

 We have the best of both worlds.
 Purity and...well, usefulness!

+In fact, because of how Haskell is structured...an impure function does not even make sense.
+How would one even write a traditional "impure" function in this language?
+The language itself is centered around the idea of composing computation instruction data types.
+What would an impure function even look like?
+Even if it were possible, impurity would be a jarring, unnatural adjustment to the language that doesn't even really "make sense".
-In fact, it doesn't seem like there is really any "other" way Haskell could handle this and still feel Haskell.

-And this is the reason why Haskell succeeds where other languages struggle:
-Though we have only seen a glimpse of this in this in this article, Haskell provides very specialized tools for assembling and composing complex instruction data structures that make it extremely simple, expressive, and elegant.
+More importantly, however, there isn't really any other way Haskell could handle this and still feel Haskell.
+The reason for this is that this is why Haskell succeeds where other languages struggle: Though we have only seen a glimpse of this in this in this article, Haskell provides very specialized tools for assembling and composing complex instruction data structures that make it extremely simple, expressive, and elegant.
 Tools for combining two parsing rules into one.
 Tools for combining two SQL operations into one.
 For a language that handles computational data structures so well, *not* handling IO this way would be a real shame!